kgq0925/CarND-PID-Control-Project/README.md

 of CarND.
 If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/e8235395-22dd-4b87-88e0-d108c5e5bbf4/concepts/6a4d8d42-6a04-4aa6-b284-1697c0fd6562) for instructions and the project rubric.

+### Components of PID
+- "P" means that the car will steer in proportion to CTE.
+If "P" goes for a high value, the car will oscillate a ton.
+- "I" means that integral sums up all CTEs up to that point.
+It will make the car turn back to the middle and prevent the car from driving on one side.
+If "I" goes for a high value, the car tends to oscillate quickly.
+- "D" means derivate that is the change in CTE from one point to the next.
+If the derivative is quickly changing, the car will correct itself faster.
+It also leads to a more smoother curve.

+### Finding Parameters
+I used Twiddle to try out different parameters by running it several times.
+Finally I chose P:0.33 I:0.0005 D:3.0.

 ## Hints!

 * You don't have to follow this directory structure, but if you do, your work